danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

   "CCDD": "Core Flight System (CFS) Command and Data Dictionary", "IPC": "Inter-Process Communication",
   "SoC": "System on Chip",
-  "CRC-8": "Cyclic Redundancy Check 8",
+  "CRC-8": "Cyclic Redundancy Check - 8 bits",
   "GSE": "Generic Stream Encapsulation",
   "FIFO": "First In First Out",
   "I2C": "Inter-Integrated Circuit",
   "CAN": "Controller Area Network",
   "IP": "Internet Protocol",
+  "PDR": "Preliminary Design Review",
+  "BER": "Bit Error Rate",
 ))

-= Project Context <Project_Context>
+= Project Context & Background <Project_Context>

 == STRATHcube
-STRATHcube is a student led satellite project at the University of Strathclyde that will be launched from the #acr("ISS") with the aim of demonstrating the use of a #acr("PBR") for in-orbit detection of space debris.
-This project aims to create an engineering model of the downlink communication system for the satellite using #acr("COTS") development boards in compliance with relevant standards.
+STRATHcube is a student led satellite project at the University of Strathclyde that will be launched from the International Space Station with the aim of demonstrating the use of a #acr("PBR") for in-orbit detection of space debris.
+This project aims to create an engineering model of the downlink communication system for the satellite using commercially available development boards in compliance with relevant standards, a key step towards the preliminary design review with the #acr("ESA") Fly Your Satellite program.

-STRATHcube is being launched as part of the #acr("ESA") #acr("FYS") program.
-This imposes several requirements on the project such as transmit power limits, control and passivation.
-The team is also currently working on their application to the #acr("FYS") Design Booster program, which will provide additional support for the project.

-STRATHcube will include a TOTEM #acr("SDR") that will handle both the communication and primary payload systems.
-The TOTEM consists of a Zynq 7020 #acr("SoC") connected to an Analog Devices AD9364 RF transceiver with full duplex capabilities.
-Due to the extremely high cost of space qualified hardware, development boards will be used for the project.
-A Digilent Zedboard will be used for processing as it has the same Zynq 7020 #acr("SoC") as the TOTEM, albeit with less memory.
-The RF transceiver will be modelled using an FMCOMMS1 development board connected via the FMC connector on the Zedboard.
-This has an AD9361 RF transceiver, which is identical to the AD9364 but with an extra channel that will be disabled.
+The satellite will include an Alén Space TOTEM #acr("SDR") to handle both communication and #acr("PBR") systems, which consists of an AMD Zynq 7020 #acr("SoC") connected to an Analog Devices AD9364 RF transceiver.
+Due to the high cost of space qualified hardware, it will be modelled by a Digilent Zedboard connected to an FMCOMMS1 AD9361 development board.
+This has an identical Zynq #acr("SoC") with less external memory and a similar RF transceiver.

-A research project this summer investigated the configuration of the downlink communication system for the satellite, creating a link budget and selecting #acr("DVB-S2") as the modulation scheme.
-The scheme has multiple key advantages, as it has robust #acr("FEC") capabilities that allow it to operate extremely close to the Shannon limit for a given #acr("CNR")@eroz_dvb-s2_2004.
-Additionally, the #acr("ACM") capabilities of the system allow it to adapt to changing channel conditions, improving spectral efficiency.
+A summer research project investigated the downlink configuration, selecting a frequency range of 430-440MHz, creating a link budget and selecting DVB-S2 (Digital Video Broadcasting - Satellite - Second Generation)#mark-acr-used("DVB-S2") as the modulation scheme.
+This has extremely strong #acr("FEC") capabilities and can adapt based on channel conditions to maximise spectral efficiency.

-== DVB-S2 Modulation
+== DVB-S2
 === Overview
-The #acr("DVB-S2") standard@noauthor_dvb-s2_nodate defines the operation of the system, with several optional subsystems depending on the application.
-The standard defines two types of generic data stream, packetised and continuous.
+The #acr("DVB-S2") standard@noauthor_dvb-s2_nodate is modular with several optional blocks depending on the application.
+It  two types of generic data stream, packetised and continuous.
 Packetised streams have a fixed size, #acr("UPL"), and have #acr("CRC-8") error detection inserted into the beginning of each.
 Continuous streams include those with variable #acr("UPL") and do not have #acr("CRC-8") inserted.

 The data stream is sliced into #acr("DFL") sized chunks and a #acr("BBFRAME") header is inserted.
 The #acr("BBFRAME") is then padded for coding with #acr("BCH") and #acr("LDPC"), becoming a #acr("FECFRAME").
 This is then mapped to a constellation, pilots inserted and scrambled to become a #acr("PLFRAME"), before finally being filtered and modulated to the carrier frequency.
+/*
 #figure(
     image("Figures/DVB-S2-Sliciing.png"),
     caption: "DVB-S2 Slicing Diagram"+ ref(<noauthor_dvb-s2_nodate>)